MouseBiteLabs/Game-Boy-Pocket-Color/MGBC PCB/README.md

 Are you using the Game Boy Pocket Power regulator for U5 for LiPo support?
 Are you sure you want to?
 Lithium-ion batteries are **dangerous** so if you're going to be using one... you're on your own.
 You're responsible for using it safely.

 But, I did make it *slightly* easier for you.
 If you're using either <a href="https://github.com/MouseBiteLabs/Pocket-Protector-Power-Board/blob/main/README.md">my LiPo board</a> or the GBPP with LiPo, solder wires or headers from the DC and BT+ holes into the power board, thread the wires from the battery through the hole in the board to the power board connections, and remember to **REMOVE EM7** if your board revision is v1.6 or earlier.
-On v2.0, keep EM7 in place.
+On v2.0 and v2.1, keep EM7 in place.
 You'll also need a USB-C adapter PCB to go in place of DC jack.

 ![image](https://user-images.githubusercontent.com/97127539/257223598-7d463a96-67b7-4514-8e9a-4d1b59431016.png)